sensitiky/UX-UI-portfolio/README.md

 ## 🛠️ Technologies Used

-- Astro: Modern framework for creating fast and efficient websites.
+- **Astro:** Modern framework for creating fast and efficient websites.
-- Tailwind CSS: Utility CSS framework for fast and modular design.
+- **Tailwind CSS:** Utility CSS framework for fast and modular design.

 ## 📂 Project Structure

-- src/: Contains the project source files.
+- **src/:** Contains the project source files.
-- public/: Contains the static files, such as images and fonts.
+- **public/:** Contains the static files, such as images and fonts.
-- package.json: Contains the project information and necessary dependencies.
+- **package.json:** Contains the project information and necessary dependencies.

 Made with 💖 and Astro

-Translated with DeepL.com (free version)